Megumi Kanda: Important Performances

 Megumi Kanda performing Amy Mills’ Red Dragonfly with the United States Army Band.

 Kanda has performed as a featured soloist with the following ensembles: Milwaukee Symphony Orchestra, Pershing’s Own Army Band, the US Army Field Band, and the Prague Chamber Orchestra.

 Kanda has also appeared as a soloist at the International Trombone Festival, American Trombone Workshop, and countless other festivals.

 Kanda has premiered works that were written for her by the composers Amy Mills, Bruce Stark, and Geoffrey Gordon.

 Megumi Kanda with conductor 1LT Joel DuBois and composer Amy Mills.

 Books

 Kanda has published two trombone method books, The One Hundred (2015), and Trombone Unlimited (2020).
 Her first book, The One Hundred, is an extensive book of common trombone excerpts.
 She also includes her own commentary on these excerpts.
 Her second, and most recent book, Trombone Unlimited, is a detailed method book that aids in technical and musical studies.

 Teaching

 Kanda has served as a guest faculty member at music institutions including the New World Symphony, National Youth Orchestra, Interlochen Arts Academy, and many more.
 She has also served as a faculty member at the Eastman School of Music Community Education Division.

-Overcoming Adversity

-Kanda is no stranger to performance anxiety.
-She used to get sick before performances, and would develop painful cold sores in her mouth.
-“I loved playing but the side effects of performing were torturing me,” Kanda reported.

-During Kanda’s time at the Cleveland Institute of Music, she suffered an excruciating embouchure overuse injury.
-She was unable to play at all.
-However, her teacher, James DeSano, coached her through her injury, and back to health.
-Megumi now believes that her injury is “the best thing that ever happened to [her].”
-She developed a new appreciation for music, and a newfound love for her instrument without any outside pressure.
+Personal life